ethereum/portal-blog/pages/posts/2024-portal-prague.md

 during the roughly 27 hour period during which the latest batch of the accumulator is still filling up.
 Our teams are still deciding on a strategy for how clients will handle these ephemerally proven headers at the tip of the chain as they pass beyond the period boundary.
-One of our main take-aways for our history network is ready for 4444s adoption and we consider the network as a whole to be in "production" status.
+One of our main take-aways from the roadmap discussion is that the history network is ready for 4444s adoption and we consider the network as a whole to be in "production" status.

 The Portal Beacon network is also largely feature complete.
 The individual client implementations are implementing logic to handle trusted beacon chain block